-Shaddock Caldwell opened its new office doors on 105 E. Main Street in Richardson this past summer.
+Shaddock Custom opened its new office doors on 105 E. Main Street in Richardson this past summer.
 The new office location is in the heart of the enhancement/redevelopment of downtown Richardson.
-The building that Shaddock Caldwell now calls home is full of the history, once being operated as a theater for five decades.
+The building that Shaddock Custom now calls home is full of the history, once being operated as a theater for five decades.

 History of 105 E. Main Street

 The Ritz Theater operated for five decades at 105 E. Main Street in downtown Richardson.
 As the city grew, the theater tried to adapt.
 In 1948, owner J.B.
 Roberts invested $42,000 in the theater to expand seating and modernize the theater.
 The theater closed briefly in 1961.
 The theater went through many renovations but ultimately the theater struggled to stay relevant with audiences before closing in 1972.